Vanquay/Operators-API/README.md

 ### GET **operators/128/schedules**
 In the path above, 128 is an example of an operator ID
 >TODO: create an endpoint to fetch an operator's schedule.
 The endpoint should respond with an array of elements defined as what's below.
+DONE

 ```JSON
 [